napo/geospatial_course_unitn/docs/_solutions/06_solution_moving_analysis.md

 ## identify the longest route of the third week of the month on the OpenStreetMap road graph

-for this operation we will use an algorithm of Map Matching.
+for this operation we will use an algorithm of [Map Matching](https://en.wikipedia.org/wiki/Map_matching).

+Map matching is the problem of how to match recorded geographic coordinates to a logical model of the real world,

 ![](https://fmm-wiki.github.io/assets/images/fmm.png)